h4ckyou/h4ckyou.github.io/posts/ctf/knightctf24/writeup.md

 - REV1: The password expected is stored as a variable so we can just decode it and reverse the string (endianess)
 - REV2: Uses `strcmp` on our input against the expected string

-The catch all the reverse challenge was that they were all Statically Linked & Stripped.....So figuring exactly the functions being used was the main thing for the second rev I suppose
+The catch in all the reverse challenges was that they were all Statically Linked & Stripped.....So figuring exactly the functions being used was the main thing for the second rev I suppose

 Anyways that's all

-GG to my team mate who solved the Web I could not do :)
+GG to my team mates!!